marshal

 Per-verb tool policy (allow cp, deny rm)

-Block-first agent gate (agent justifies before acting)~
+Block-first gate — agent justifies before acting~

 One-click session quarantine (forensic preserve)